-That synopsis for "Pretty Little Addict" makes it seem a straight forward movie, a daughter dealing with loss through alcohol makes a mistake and someone that mistake affected seeks to get physical revenge.
+That synopsis for "Pretty Little Addict" makes it sound like a straight forward movie, a daughter dealing with loss through alcohol makes a mistake and someone that mistake affected seeks to get physical revenge.
 But here is the thing; who do you sympathise with?
-Now maybe the writers of "Pretty Little Addict" did this intentionally but on one side you have Jennifer who although we feel for her because she has lost her father did wrong by driving whilst drunk.
-But then on the other we have Alex who also drinks and has to put up with emotional abuse due to his father always being disappointed in him wanting to get revenge.
+Now maybe the writers of "Pretty Little Addict" did this intentionally or maybe it was a accidental but on one side you have Jennifer who although we feel for her because she has lost her father did wrong by driving whilst drunk.
+But then on the other we have Alex who also drinks and has to put up with emotional abuse, due to his father always being disappointed in him, wanting to get revenge.
 Basically we have two flawed people both who have reasons for their issues and drinking and we don't know who we should be more in favour of.

 And do you know what, that set up is really frustrating because beyond these character issues "Pretty Little Addict" features some good writing.
 The whole set up of Alex's anger being stoked up because of his father's constant disappointment is well written, whilst the development of Jennifer's character when she heads to rehab is equally good, you will need to watch to understand.
 Okay it has to be said that when it comes to Alex's plan to get revenge it is a little shall we say convoluted but truth be told if it wasn't convoluted "Pretty Little Addict" would probably end up a bit tedious.

 What this all boils down to is that "Pretty Little Addict" has its issues, pretty normal for a made for TV thriller.
 But it also has some good writing which makes it kind of frustrating that some good ideas end up kind of wasted in a routine, far fetcher thriller.